Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Convergence to Quasi-Stationary Points

 Hence,~\eqref{eqn:shoalinessesDespicablenesses} follows with $ \CCthetaub =: \max \left\{ \CCthetaub^*, \CCaccS + {\kappa}_{H} \right\}. $ \end{proof}

-The requirements for the accuracy requirements to hold are also met within the Criticality Routine, allowing for the following corollary: \begin{corollary} Let $\kk \in \mathbb{N}_0$ be an iteration index and suppose the same requirements as in~\Cref{thm:bound_on_constraint_violation1} hold.
-If the Criticality Routine is entered, then it holds that
+The requirements for the accuracy requirements to hold are also met within the Criticality Routine, allowing for the following corollary: \begin{mycorollary} Let $\kk \in \mathbb{N}_0$ be an iteration index and suppose the same requirements as in~\cref{thm:bound_on_constraint_violation1} hold.
+If the Criticality Routine is entered, then for any sub-iteration index $j\in \mathbb N_0$, it holds that